AlanKooWeiQuan/Suicide-Prediction-Website-Streamlit-framework-/README.md

 # Suicide-Prediction-Website-Streamlit-framework-

-a suicide prediction website suing framework of streamlit
+- a suicide prediction website using framework of streamlit
+- able to upload csv file dataset for suicide prediciton
+- able to download all the result generated
+- able to insert instace typing text for suicide prediciton